Docs Menu

 Tip

-Use a Virtual environment
+Activate a virtual environment

 Run the following command in your terminal to install the dependencies listed in the requirements.txt file:

-cd mongodb-with-fastapi
+cd mongodb-pymongo-fastapi

 pip install -r requirements.txt